rokiskis1/my-first-project/README.md

-# my-first-project
+# Definitely not my first project

-This is my first project on github
+Description: learning how to upload on github